innovationOUtside/tm129-robotics2020/content/07_Robot_Lab/Section_00_01.md

 displayImageLabelPair(176)
 ```

+## Training a simple MLP on the MNIST image data

 We can now train a simple MLP from the MNIST data and the training labels.

 The ScikitLearn `MLPClassifier` can automatically identify from a training set the number of nodes required for the input and output layers, so all we need to provide is the hidden layer(s) definition.